connervieira/Predator/DOCUMENTATION.md

 1. Run Predator
     - To run Predator, simply navigate to it's folder, then run `main.py` using the `python3` command.
         - `python3 main.py`
-    - After Predator starts, you should see a large banner reading 'PREDATOR LPRS'
+    - After Predator starts, you should see a large banner displaying the Predator name.
 2. Select a mode
     - Predator can operate a three possible modes.
         - Pre-recorded mode